cs521-s24/cs521-s24.github.io/_assignments/project01.md

 ## Requirements

+### Technical requirements

 1. You will develop a C program which takes a hashed password (64 characters in length) on the command line.
 1. Your program will compare the given hash with:
     1. The hash of each of a list of 10,000 common passwords (10k tests)
     1. The hash of each of the 10,000 passwords after substituting common "l33t speak" transformations like 'e' to '3' (10k-l33t tests)
     1. The hash of each of the 10,000 passwords with a '1' added to the end (10k-plus1 tests)
 1. If the given hash matches any of those hashes, your program should print the clear-text password of the match.
 Otherwise, print "not found".
+1. When your program matches one of the hashes, it should calculate the number of bits of entropy as shown in the example output.

+### Logistical requirements

-1. Your program must be called `project01` and must be built by a `Makefile` you provide.
+1. Your program must be called `project01`, must be built by a `Makefile` you provide, and must run in the `clab` environment
 1. No credit will be given for projects which hard-code the hashes from the test cases and print the expected result without computing the result as described above.

 ## Given